msszczep/szcz-dot-org/content/md/posts/2005-01-13-ministry-truth-dave-zirin-fight-night-nba.md

-{:title "The Ministry of Truth: Dave Zirig - Fight Night at the NBA" :layout :post
+{:title "The Ministry of Truth: Dave Zirin - Fight Night at the NBA" :layout :post
 :tags  ["radio"]}